Medication Therapy Management

 Personal Medication List (PML): The medication list will help you keep track of your medications and how to use them the right way

 If you take multiple medications for more than one chronic health condition, contact your drug plan to see if you are eligible for the MTM program.
-If you have any questions regarding the MTM program, please call myMTMcare at 775-900-4775 from 7 a.m. to 8 p.m.
+If you have any questions regarding the MTM program, please call at 775-799-7240 from 6 a.m. to 6 p.m.
 PST Monday–Friday.
 TTY users should call the State Relay Service Number at 711.
 This is not considered a benefit.